MAYESOLEX/software-engineering/README.md

 # software-engineering
-lets work together my brothers....This is our first program here at unima
+lets work together my brothers....This is our first project here at unima